Lzxe92/govtech_backend_python/README.md

 3. Default endpoint is running at http://localhost:5000

 ### Test Guide
-* Unit test are located at /test.
+* Unit & Integration test are located at /test.
+1. Setup Testing database at TestingConfig [/app/main/config.py](app/main/config.py)
-1. Run the code below to run the unit test on the controllers
+2. Run the code below to run the unit test on the controllers
     ```
     manage.py test
     ```
+3. Not 100% was done but just a POC at the moment

 ### Endpoints for assignment
 * API documentation http://localhost:5000/docs/